 Failure, Not Progress, in Afghanistan

-The White House is using its December review to try to spin the disastrous Afghanistan War plan by citing "progress" in the military campaign, but the available facts paint a picture of a war that's not making us safer and that's not worth the cost.
+On Thursday, December 16, 2010, the White House will use its December review to try to spin the disastrous Afghanistan War plan by citing “progress” in the military campaign, but the available facts paint a picture of a war that’s not making us safer and that’s not worth the cost.

 Let’s take a look at just the very broad strokes of the information.
 After more than nine years and a full year of a massive escalation policy: